awech/AVO-alarms/README.md

 It can also be run without a datestamp, in which case it will use the most recent minute as its time.<br><br>
 An example of how we run a cron minutely on the Cleveland infrasound array, CLCO:<br>
 `* * * * * cd /alarms; python main.py CLCO_Infrasound_config > /dev/null 2>&1`<br><br>
-Note: if using the Tremor.py module, you'll need to add /bin/XC_loc/ to your python path

 ## Notifications:
 Edit the .distribution_example.xlsx to include the relevant recipient addresses and rename to distribution.xlsx<br>